SamagraX-Stencil/stencil-docs/docs/molecules/voiceRecorder.md

 - **Wait Message**: Message displayed while the recorder is processing the recorded audio.
   - **Default Message**: "Please wait while we process your request..."

-These configuration values allow you to tailor the Voice Recorder component to suit your application's requirements, providing flexibility in icon selection, audio analysis parameters, and user feedback messages.
+These configuration values allow you to tailor the Voice Recorder component to suit your application's requirements, audio analysis parameters, and user feedback messages.

 ### Additional Customization